f5devcentral/f5-big-iq-lab/docs/class5/module9/lab1.rst

   :align: center
   :scale: 50%

-|

 5. Credentials needed for configuring Azure Provider in BIG-IQ

-The following pieces of information is needed to configure an Azure Provider.
+The following pieces of information are needed to configure an Azure Provider.
 This information is required to make API calls to Azure for resource CRUD operations, either through Java or through Ansible.

-- **Subscription Id**: You can get this by clicking on Subscriptions in Azure portal and copying the Subscription Id for the f5-AZR_7801_PTG_MANOVA-Dev subscription
+- **Subscription Id**: You can get this by clicking on Subscriptions in Azure portal and copying the ``Subscription Id``.
 - **Tenant Id**: Go to Azure Active Directory → Properties and copy the value of the Directory ID.
-This is the tenant Id.
+This is the ``Tenant Id``.
 - **Client Id**: Go to Azure Active Directory → App registrations and copy the value of the Application ID.
-This is the client ID.
+This is the ``Client Id``.
-- **Service Principal Secret**: Copy the value saved in step 5 of Generating Service Principal Secret
+- **Service Principal Secret**: Copy the value saved in step 5 of generating ``Service Principal Secret``.

-.. warning:: we need something unique for the User name since other student will do the lab and you may use same Azure corporate account.
+.. warning:: we need something unique for the Username since other students will do the lab and you may use same Azure corporate account.

-6. Subscribe to the BIG-IP instance in the ``Azure MArketplace``
+6. Subscribe to the BIG-IP instance in the ``Azure Marketplace``

-Before being able to deploy an instance in ``Azure``, you'll have to **subscribe** to this license agreement
+Before being able to deploy an instance in ``Azure``, you'll have to **subscribe** to this license agreement.

 Go here to **subscribe** to the right F5 instance we will use in this lab: